 Three’s Pay Monthly handset (PAYM) plans offer a range of inclusive allowances, up to unlimited minutes and data.
 However, the actual plans and prices available depends on which handset you go for.

-All of Three’s PAYM contracts come with unlimited texts and calls, and tie you in to a 24 month contract for your new handset.
-Packages on leading flagships can start from as little as 1 GB of data per month, ranging through 4, 10, 12, 30, and up to 100 GB packages.
-At the most expensive end, you’ll also find All You Can Eat packages, complete with generous personal hotspot and roaming allowances.
+All of Three’s PAYM contracts come with unlimited texts and most come with unlimited calls.
+All contracts will tie you in to a 24 month contract for your new handset.
+Packages on leading flagships can start from as little as 1GB of data per month.
+At the most expensive end, you’ll also find unlimited data packages, complete with no caps on tethering (personal hotspot).

 Overall, Three may not offer the bells and whistles that other networks do but what it does do is offer benefits and features its customers actually use.
-From no worries about going over data allowances to roaming abroad for free, the U.K.’s smallest network offers one of the biggest and best packages on the market.
+From no worries about going over data allowances to roaming abroad for free, the U.K.’s smallest network offers one of the best no-nonsense packages on the market.

 Pay Monthly SIM Only

-|Minutes||Texts||Monthly data||12-month price||1-month price|
+|Minutes||Texts||Monthly data||24-month price||12-month price||1-month price|

-|All-you-can-eat||All-you-can-eat||12 GB + Go Binge, Roaming & Hotspot||£15.00/m||£20.00/m|
+|Unlimited||Unlimited||12GB + Go Binge, Go Roam & Hotspot||£13.00/m||£15.00/m||£19.00/m|

-|All-you-can-eat||All-you-can-eat||30 GB + Go Binge, Roaming & Hotspot||£20.00/m||£25.00/m|
+|Unlimited||Unlimited||30GB + Go Binge, Go Roam & Hotspot||£18.00/m||£20.00/m||£24.00/m|

-|All-you-can-eat||All-you-can-eat||All-you-can-eat + Go Binge, Roaming & Hotspot||£30.00/m||£35.00/m|
+|Unlimited||Unlimited||Unlimited + Go Binge, Go Roam & Hotspot||£20.00/m||£22.00/m||£26.00/m|

 Pay as You Go Plans

-Like many networks, Three splits its Pay As You Go (PAYG) offerings into packs, with different amounts of minutes, texts, and data each month.
+Like many networks, Three splits its Pay as you go (PAYG) offerings into packs, with different amounts of minutes, texts, and data each month.
 To simplify its offering and make things easier for customers, Three’s 3-2-1 package offers easy to understand call charges for customers who go over their allowances or choose not to use a pack.

 3-2-1 is Three’s way of not overcharging customers and the carrier has a big point: if a single minute costs a fraction of a penny, why do some networks charge 40 pence per minute on PAYG?
 3-2-1 means you’ll pay just 3p per minute, 2p per text and 1p per MB of data if you go over your allowances or don’t have an active pack.